- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 - In preparing the ground for such a development, an examination of the central lessons of the miners' strike is of vital importance.

-run someone/thing to ground
+run someone/something to ground

 - see run.